-A few weeks ago, Molly of Orangette wrote about a pretty salmon-colored drink she liked that included the liqueur Aperol, a brand of Italian bitters very much like Campari.
+I’m a fan of the liqueur Aperol, a brand of Italian bitters very much like Campari.

-That drink, a Pamplemousse, is mixed with fresh grapefruit juice and white wine.
-But it reminded me how refreshing grapefruit juice can be in a cocktail, especially with gin in a warm weather drink, blended into Salty Dogs or Greyhounds.
+Sipping on it reminds me how refreshing grapefruit juice can be in a cocktail, especially when combined with gin and blended into concoctions like a Salty Dog.

 - 1 tablespoon fresh chopped rosemary

-- 4 ounces freshly squeezed pink or red grapefruit juice
+- 4 ounces (120 ml) freshly squeezed pink or red grapefruit juice

-- Rub the edge of a glass on a wedge of fresh citrus — grapefruit would be perfect.
-Put some of the rosemary sugar on a plate and rim the glass.
+- Rub the edge of a Collins glass or wide tumbler with a wedge of fresh citrus — grapefruit would be perfect!
+Then press the glass onto the plate, turning to coat it in the herb sugar.

 - Fill the glass with crushed ice.
-Add the gin and juice, and top with a splash or two of Aperol.
+Add the gin, juice and Aperol.
+Stir, and garnish with a rosemary spring and slice of grapefruit.
+Enjoy.